Compliance Programs and Regulatory Mapping

 The Need

-In response to increased regulation and requirements for enhanced compliance, governance and risk management practices, all organizations must identify all laws and regulations which apply to its operations and trading entities and the relevant compliance and reporting elements which have to be implemented in order to ensure compliance with these identified laws, across the entire organization.
+In response to increased regulation and requirements for enhanced compliance, governance and risk management practices, all organisations must identify all laws and regulations which apply to its operations and trading entities and the relevant compliance and reporting elements which have to be implemented in order to ensure compliance with these identified laws, across the entire organisation.

 Lee’s Compliance can assist

-Lee’s Compliance embraces an enterprise*[1] and effective**[2] compliance approach through the use of compliance and risk management best practices, which cover the full spectrum of one’s organization.
+Lee’s Compliance embraces an enterprise*[1] and effective**[2] compliance approach through the use of compliance and risk management best practices, which cover the full spectrum of one’s organisation.

 The end objective and goal

-By adopting an enterprise wide and integrated model of compliance across the organization will ensure that the organization meets and satisfies its compliance and ethical obligations at every level.
+By adopting an enterprise wide and integrated model of compliance across the organisation will ensure that the organisation meets and satisfies its compliance and ethical obligations at every level.

 The steps

-The biggest driver of an organization’s compliance risk and requirements is typically its industry footprint.
-Laws which may apply to an organization in one industry, may not apply to an organization in another industry.
-In order to ascertain which laws do apply, the organization needs to take account of its complete industry footprint and corresponding compliance risk.
+The biggest driver of an organisation’s compliance risk and requirements is typically its industry footprint.
+Laws which may apply to an organisation in one industry, may not apply to an organisation in another industry.
+In order to ascertain which laws do apply, the organisation needs to take account of its complete industry footprint and corresponding compliance risk.

 However, given the size and complexity of many businesses today, and the vast amount of laws which make up the regulatory environment, the executive team may not have a clear understanding of how their industry footprint impacts compliance risk.

-Lee’s Compliance can give the executive team or their compliance department a detailed report of all the compliance issues which the organization faces, industry based, given its specific industry footprint.
+Lee’s Compliance can give the executive team or their compliance department a detailed report of all the compliance issues which the organisation faces, industry based, given its specific industry footprint.

 Once this has been done, Lee’s Compliance, making use of best practice risk methodologies, and adopting a risk-based approach will advise the Board, the executive team and the compliance function, what its respective compliance and regulatory priorities should be.